Israel

 Surrogacy outside of Israel

-Upon returning home, Israeli parents who use surrogacy abroad will face several hurdles.
-While the child may be recognized as theirs in the birth country, they must register the child as an Israeli citizen within 30 days of birth.
-This process requires the child’s original birth certificate with an Apostille stamp.
+Upon returning home, Israeli parents who participate in surrogacy abroad face several hurdles.
+While the child may be recognized as theirs in the birth country, they must register the child as an Israeli citizen within 30 days of birth, requiring the child’s original birth certificate with an Apostille stamp.
+Applicants must personally apply at either a Population and Immigration Authority office in Israel or an Israeli mission abroad.
+If the child is under 18, they need not accompany the parent-applicant, except when applying for an ID, passport, or travel document.

 Despite the complexities, many Israeli couples pursue surrogacy abroad to fulfill their dreams of parenthood.